IBM/db2sock-ibmi/ILE-PROC/README.md

 # SRVPGM pass by value (MI workaround)

 Only SRVPGM have concern about pass by value.
-The following discussion of pass by ref vs. pass by value, may confuse many.

 SRVPGM with pass by 'value' arguments is not popular on IBM i (rarely used).
-In fact, for toolkit calls you will be much better served AVOID use 'value' to eliminate toolkit complexity (not recommended).
-However, some SRVPGMs are recently using 'const' correctness (aka, by 'value').
+In fact, for toolkit calls you should not use pass by value to eliminate toolkit complexity (below).
+However, some SRVPGMs are recently using 'const' correctness, aka, by 'value' arguments/parameters.

 Most of the following 'confusing' discussion deals with working around restrictions in MI instructions for 'dynamic' pass by value.
-Aka, most readers can simply ignore remaining of this discussion.
+Most readers can simply ignore remaining of this discussion.
 However, 'by value' toolkit can be done, and, following method works.